Emphasis Mine In Bible Verses

 In the case of Abraham, regardless of the fact that God knew ahead of time what Abraham's response was going to be, He could not possibly act upon His knowledge until the response was made.
 God could not assign faith to Abraham based on what He knew would happen, but had to wait until Abraham actually exercised that faith.
 We have to freely and without compunction make and execute our own choices before God will act on them.

-What may be confusing to some is the fact that the Bible also talks of God "repenting" - largely translated from the Hebrew word nācham.
-However, nācham carries several shades of meaning making it inaccurate to use just one English word in our translations.
-This is why newer translations tend to use other English words that are believed to more accurately convey the meaning of the particular passage.
-For example, nācham was rendered 'repent' in the KJV translation of the verses below.
-However, the NASB uses sorry and regret.
+God 'Regretted' or "Repented of' Something What may be confusing to some is the fact that the Bible also talks of God "repenting" - largely translated from the Hebrew word nācham.
+However, nācham carries several shades of meaning which is why newer translations tend to use English words that convey the meaning of the particular passage more accurately.

 The Lord was sorry (Gr. nācham) that He had made man on the earth, and He was grieved in His heart.
 (Genesis 6:6 NASB)